We may earn affiliate commissions for the recommended products. Learn more.

 Because port forwarding involves changing settings on your router, the exact process will depend on your router model.
 However, the process usually takes the same form regardless of who made your router.

-In this guide, I’ll use screenshots from a common Comcast modem/router combination.
+In this guide, I’ll use screenshots from a common TP-Link router.

 Every router makes its settings accessible through some kind of a configuration interface.
-Apple AirPort routers are somewhat unique in that they require special software (AirPort Utility) to change their settings.
 For most routers, you can change settings with a website accessed through a special IP address.

 Internal networks use IP addresses that follow the form of 10.X.X.X or 192.168.X.X.
 The 172.16.X.X subnet is less common but also possible.

 Next, go to your router’s IP address in a web browser.
-On the Xfinity (Comcast) router used in these examples, you’ll be greeted by a login page that looks like this:
+On the TP-Link router used in these examples, you’ll be greeted by a login page.

 If you see something similar, congratulations!
 You successfully found your configuration page.

 Now that you’re at the login page, you might not remember your username and password.
 If you don’t remember setting one in the first place, it’s probably still set to the default.
-The helpful site RouterPasswords.com offers a database of default passwords that you can try.
+You can find it printed on a sticker on your router device.

-On my router, this feature is hidden in the Advanced menu.
+On my router, Port Forwarding is hidden in the Advanced menu.
 If you can’t find it, continue looking through the menus.

-In the case of this router, it appears that we cannot change port forwarding settings directly from the router’s configuration page.
-Let’s follow its instructions and visit the other settings website.
+In the case of some routers, you might not be able to change port forwarding settings directly from the router’s configuration page.
+Follow its instructions and visit the settings website it directs you to.

-Now that we’ve found the option, it’s time to add the port forward.
+Now that you’ve found the option, it’s time to add the port forward.

 This screen appears similar on nearly every router.
-First, we select a device or IP address to use as the destination.
-This is the device that runs the software we want to forward.
+First, select a device or IP address to use as the destination.
+This is the device that runs the software you want to forward.

 If you want to forward an entire range of ports or add multiple ports to the forwarding list, you can do this here.